-- Japanese corporations pay withholding tax of 20% on dividends and 0% or 20% on interest are charged on resident companies.
-For non resident companies where no tax treaty is in place pay WHT of 15% or 20% on dividends and 0%, 15% or 20% on interest.
+- Withholding tax of 20% on dividends and 0% or 20% on interest are charged on resident companies.
+For non resident companies where no tax treaty is in place, WHT of 15% or 20% is charged on dividends and 0%, 15% or 20% is charged on interest.
 Where a tax treaty is in place and non resident can provide the Certificate of Residence, WHT ranges from 0% to 20% for dividends and 0% to 25% for interest.

 - Japan has tax treaties with around 70 countries and territories.

 - Japan is a signatory to the Organisation for Economic Co-operation and Development's Multilateral Competent Authority Agreement, through which information is exchanged between tax administrations, to provide a single, global picture on some key indicators of economic activity within multinational enterprises.

 Benefits for Regional Treasury Centres

-Japan is a treasury centre location of multinational corporations with JPY accounts.
+- Japan is a treasury centre location for multinational corporations with JPY accounts.